 Employee or Independent Contractor?

 While employees have greater protection, independent contractors should, theoretically, have more freedom.
-A Los Angeles employment attorney for gamers can help you decide what role would work best with your career goals and help you structure your contract appropriately.
+A lawyer can help you decide what role would work best with your career goals and help you structure your contract appropriately.
 If you are already in a contract and believe that you have been misclassified, your lawyer can also help you with that.

 Everyone knows that discrimination on any basis is against the law, but discrimination continues in many different forms.
 It may not be as overt as it was in decades past, but any action or policy that disadvantages workers in a protected class is against the law.